 Should you try Traditional Chinese Medicine and acupuncture to help you get pregnant?
 Yes.
 Here’s why.
 Acupuncture helps the body to become balanced and healthy.
 There are many studies that show great success when using acupuncture in combination with medical fertility treatments and on its own.
 I have included an article written by an acupuncturist to explain it in more depth, but before that I have some advice for you.

-When deciding to try acupuncture you should be ready to commit to a health plan.
-You can not just receive one treatment and bam! that’s it.
-It will take a series of sessions to have an affect.
-Think at least three months, at first the sessions being closer together than moving farther apart once you are balanced.
-I personally see an acupuncturist monthly as part of my total health system, you should check it out.
+When deciding to try acupuncture, you should be ready to commit to a health plan.
+You cannot just receive one treatment and bam! that’s it.
+It will take a series of sessions to have an effect.
+Think at least three months; at first the sessions are closer together and then moving farther apart once you are balanced.
+I personally see an acupuncturist monthly as part of my total health system; you should check it out.

 By Michael Russell

 It may seem like fertility treatment is a by-product of our modern, technologically-advanced world.
 The very frontiers of high-tech science are pushed by the challenges of fertility treatment: hormones injections and IVF.
 And as wonderful as the advances are in helping couples to achieve their dream, the success rate is far from perfect, leaving many turning back to much older technology – the ancient Chinese art of Acupuncture.

 Acupuncture is gaining acceptance as a complementary therapy to other fertility treatments, where it has proven to be especially beneficial.
 Studies have shown that acupuncture definitely increases the rate of pregnancy in women undergoing in vitro fertilization (IVF).

 A well-known German study done in 2002 followed 160 women who underwent IVF, 80 of them received acupuncture as well and 34 of those women got pregnant: a success rate of 42.5%.
 Of the other 80 women, those who received IVF without any acupuncture treatments, only 21 women (26.3%) became pregnant.